joakimoh/AtomTapeUtils/README.md

 `> ScanTape my_filtered_tape.wav -g my_files_dir`

-### You have written a program on your desktop (myprog.abc) and want to encode it as something that can be run on an emulator or loaded into an Acorn Atom
+### You have written a program on your desktop (myprog.abc) and want to encode it as something that can be run on an emulator or loaded into an Acorn Atom/BBC Micro

 Convert to UEF format (for loading into emulator)